 - a passport photo

-- details of your current badge, if you have one
+- details of your current badge (if you have one)

-When you can't apply online
+When you cannot apply online

-- a young person under 16
+- a visually impaired child or young person under 16

-- the risk in traffic criteria
+- someone who meets the risk in traffic criteria

 Track your application